octoco-ltd/ble-react-native/README.md

 When the desired BLE device has been found, the `connectDeviceById` thunk may be dispatched by providing the ID of the scanned device.
 This function handles pairing with the device, as well as detecting all the characteristics and services we have programmed into our BLE server.
-Because Redux is designed to work with serializable data a mapper function, `toBLEDeviceVM`, is used to extract the fields we are interested in before returning the object.
+Because Redux is designed to work with serializable data, a mapper function `toBLEDeviceVM` is used to extract the fields we are interested in before returning the object.
 The `disconnectDevice` function simply disconnects the connected BLE device and resets the device state in the Redux store.